EyeTrackVR/EyeTrackVR/docs/_pages/Upload_Firmware.md

 {% include custom/images/image_2.html url="https://i.imgur.com/PoHP3NC.png" max-width="600" caption="" alt="img" %}

-The text, highlighted in geen for demostation, is the stream address of the camera.
+The text, highlighted in green for demonstration, is the stream address of the camera.
 Take note of this for input into the software.